Diana Serra Cary: Working conditions

 Peggy's working conditions, as described in later interviews and her autobiography, were harsh.
 As a toddler she worked eight hours a day, six days a week.
 She was generally required to perform her own stunts, which included being held underwater in the ocean until she fainted (Sea Shore Shapes), escaping alone from a burning room (The Darling of New York), and riding underneath a train car (Miles of Smiles).
 While at Century she also witnessed several instances of animal cruelty and saw a trainer crushed to death by an elephant.

 Schooling for both Peggy and her sister, Louise, was sporadic at best.
 Neither attended school until the end of the vaudeville era; for their secondary education, they worked to pay for their tuition at Lawlor Professional School, which offered flexible schedules and allowed them to continue performing in films.

-Baby Peggy’s career was controlled by her father, who accompanied her to the studio every day and made every decision about her contracts.
-Mr. Montgomery often claimed that Peggy's success was based not on her own talent, but on her ability to follow orders unquestioningly.
+Baby Peggy's career was controlled by her father, who accompanied her to the studio every day and made every decision about her contracts.
+Her father often claimed that Peggy's success was based not on her own talent, but on her ability to follow orders unquestioningly.